SARS stung the global economy. The coronavirus is a greater menace

 “But no one’s quite sure how much of this information can be relied upon,” Woldenberg said.

 Because of the trade war, the toy industry was effectively prepared for a moment in which its access to Chinese suppliers was imperilled, Woldenberg said.
 In December, when the Trump administration was threatening to impose an additional 15% tariff on Chinese imports, many toy companies sped up their orders to beat the deadline.
-Some shifted production to Thailand and Vietnam.
+Some shifted production to Thailand and Vietnam to avoid the tariffs altogether.

 Toymakers will soon need to rebuild inventory.
 “If this goes on for four more months, we are talking about a big problem,” said Jim Silver, chief executive of TTPM.com, a consumer research site.

-After SARS, China suffered several months of economic contraction and then rebounded significantly.
+After SARS, China suffered several months of economic contraction and then rebounded dramatically.
 That might happen this time, too.
 The only certainty is this: Whatever happens in China will be felt widely.

 “Clearly China has become a much more dominant player in the world economy,” said May of Oxford Economics.
 “It’s just so much more involved in the global supply chain.
 Over the last decade, it has been the spender of last resort for the global economy.”